codelion/pts/README.md

 - `--input-path`: Path to file to push
 - `--hf-repo`: Hugging Face repository name
 - `--private`: Make the repository private (default: False)
+- `--no-readme`: Skip creating a README file (a README is created by default)
+- `--model`: Model name to include in the README (optional)

 ## Examples